Atlas-OS/Atlas/app/README.md

 Storage, DISM and IMAPI services create and verify the media; the ADK is not required.
 Administrator access and sufficient space on a local NTFS or ReFS volume are required.

 ISO creation requires Atlas 0.6.0 or newer.
-Choose Atlas settings now or after sign-in, and provide a local-account name.
-Windows creates the account and requests a new password at the user's first sign-in.
-Both modes open the app on the destination, where Windows, Microsoft Store and installed Store apps must finish updating before Atlas can be applied.
-Updates require internet access.
-This Beta does not apply Atlas before the first desktop.
+Provide a local-account name (Windows creates the account and asks for a password at the first sign-in) and choose one of three modes. **Choose Atlas settings after sign-in** opens Atlas Manager on the new desktop, where you update Windows and Store apps, choose your options and apply Atlas. **Choose Atlas settings now** saves your options in the ISO, so the destination app skips the options step and goes straight to updates and the install. **Finish setup before the desktop** also saves the options and, after the intended user's sign-in, shows Atlas Manager full-screen so updates and the install finish before the Windows desktop opens (Explorer's shell services run behind it, and Continue in Windows is always available).
+In every mode Atlas is staged in the ISO and applied after Windows setup and sign-in, never inside `install.wim`, and Windows, Microsoft Store and installed Store apps must finish updating first, which needs internet access.
 Use the portable release executable when creating media for a clean PC.
 See [ISO creation and release validation](docs/iso-injection.md).